szmpns/CTFlearn-Writeups/Forensics/Snowboard/README.md

 ### Step-3: Base64

 We always want to check strings ending with `==`.
-It give us straight information that it is base64 encoded.
+It gives us straight information that it is base64 encoded.

 Below the false flag there was this sequence:
 `Q1RGbGVhcm57U2tpQmFuZmZ9Cg==`